polo74/polo74/README.md

 ## Hi there 👋

-This github is a mess... so take what you want... but be careful!
+This github is a mess... so take whatever you want... but be careful!

 - 🔭 I’m currently working on cybersecurity
 - 🌱 I’m currently learning angular and web languages (but also cybersecurity lol)